marcelkornblum/snipflow/site/who-for.md

 # Who it's for

-SnipFlow suits any technical team that uses code versioning, from one person on a side project to a long-running cross-disciplanry team working on a mission critical product.
+SnipFlow suits any technical team that uses code versioning, from one person on a side project to a long-running cross-disciplinary team working on a mission critical product.

 ## Agencies and studios